Evaluation of Transfer Credits

 - Waiver of appropriate lower-division requirements

-- 3 to 12 units of upper-division language credit
+- Three to 12 units of upper-division language credit

-- 0 to 6 upper-division language credit (if 0 upper division is awarded, a minimum of 6 units of 200-level credit is recommended)
+- Zero to six upper-division language credit (if no upper-division is awarded, a minimum of six units of 200-level credit is recommended)

 Credit for Extension and Correspondence Courses

 The maximum amount of credit through correspondence and Extension courses that may be allowed toward the bachelor’s degree is 24 units, if otherwise applicable.

 Cal State Fullerton grants undergraduate degree credit for successful completion of non-collegiate instruction, either military or civilian, appropriate to the baccalaureate degree, which has been recommended by the Commission on Educational Credit and Credentials of the American Council on Education.
 The numbers of units allowed are those recommended in the Guide to the Evaluation of Educational Experience in the Armed Services and the National Guide to Educational Credit for Training Programs.